objectionary/home/README.md

 If several libraries need to be published as well then repeat this step for them as well.

-__Clean up the objects__.
 Library objects within Objectionary must not contain any puzzles so it needs to be removed from pulled objects.

-__Verifiy the build.__ Next, the build needs to be verified.
+Next, the build needs to be verified.
 To do this, run the following:

 ```bash
 $ make clean; make
 ```
 If the build fails the issues need to be resolved.

-__Push the changes.__ If the build is clean, commit the changes and push the branch.
+If the build is clean, commit the changes and push the branch.
 Then, submit a pull request.
 Once your pull request is merged, all EO programmers will be able to use your library.